YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Haircut preference belongs in the consultation before surgery is planned.
 A patient who wants a longer textured style may be a very different case from someone who wants a very short fade.
 The same graft extraction pattern can look acceptable at one length and too visible at another.

 If the purpose is to shave very short after a hair transplant, I harvest more conservatively in the donor area.
-You should not gain a frontal frame and then feel forced to hide the donor forever.
+Do not gain a frontal frame and then feel forced to hide the donor forever.
 That would not be a complete success.

 In practice, a transplant in this hair type may look much better with a slightly longer style than with a very short cut.
 The surgery may be the same, but the visual effect changes because the hair has more opportunity to cover.

 I do not tell every patient with delicate hair shafts that short hair is impossible.
 That would be too simple.
-The haircut must be part of the surgical conversation, because the plan should fit the way they actually want to live with the result.
+The haircut must be part of the surgical conversation, because the plan needs to fit the way they actually want to live with the result.

 If a clinic never asks about haircut preference, that is a missing part of the evaluation.
 The result is not judged only in clinic lighting.
 It is judged in the mirror, at work, after a shower, after a haircut, and when the patient feels unguarded in normal life.

-Can before and after photos mislead patients with this hair type?
+Before and after photos can mislead fine hair patients

 Yes, before and after photos can mislead patients with this hair type very easily.
-If a patient with thinner hair shafts judges their possible result from a thick-haired patient with dark, wavy hair and low scalp contrast, they may expect a level of coverage their own hair type cannot provide.
+If a patient with thinner hair shafts judges their possible result from a patient with thick hair patient with dark, wavy hair and low scalp contrast, they may expect a level of coverage their own hair type cannot provide.

 Good comparison requires similar hair quality, similar hair loss pattern, similar donor strength, similar lighting, similar length, and similar styling.
 Without that, the comparison becomes emotional rather than useful.
 The same caution applies to judging whether a hair transplant plan can be trusted from photos alone.

 I slow down around spectacular photos used without context.
 A result can look impressive because the patient had excellent hair characteristics from the beginning.
-Another result can be surgically excellent but more modest because the patient had thin-caliber hair and a larger area to cover.
+Another result can be surgically excellent but more modest because the patient had fine caliber hair and a larger area to cover.

 If this describes your hair, look for cases that resemble you.
 Look at wet or parted views when available.
 Look at the donor area as well as the recipient area.
 Look for naturalness, not only density.